6.1 – The balance sheet equation

 The long term borrowing (associated with note 4) is the first line item within the non-current liabilities.
-Long term borrowing is one of the most important line item in the entire balance sheet as it represents the amount of money that the company has borrowed through various sources.
+Long term borrowing is one of the most important line items in the entire balance sheet as it represents the amount of money that the company has borrowed through various sources.
 Long term borrowing is also one of the key inputs while calculating some of the financial ratios.
-Subsequently in this module we will look into the financial ratios.
+Subsequently, in this module, we will look into the financial ratios.

 Let us look into the note associated with ‘Long term borrowings’:

-From the note it is quite clear that the ‘Long term borrowings’ is in the form of ‘interest free sales tax deferment’.
-To understand what interest free sales tax deferment really means, the company has explained just below the note (I have highlighted the same in a red box).
-It appears to be some sort of tax incentive from the state government.
+From the note, it is quite clear that the ‘Long term borrowings’ is in the form of ‘interest-free sales tax deferment’.
+To understand what interest-free sales tax deferment really means, the company has explained the note below (I have highlighted the same in a red box).
+It appears to be some tax incentive from the state government.
 The company plans to settle this amount over a period of 14 years.

 You will find that there are many companies which do not have long term borrowings (debt).
-While it is a good to know that the company has no debt, you must also question as to why there is no debt?
-Is it because the banks are refusing to lend to the company? or is it because the company is not taking initiatives to expand their business operations.
+While it is good to know that the company has no debt, you must also question why there is no debt?
+Is it because the banks are refusing to lend to the company?
+Or is it because the company is not taking initiatives to expand its business operations.
 Of course, we will deal with the analysis part of the balance sheet later in the module.

 The next line item within the non-current liability is ‘Deferred Tax Liability’.
 The deferred tax liability is basically a provision for future tax payments.
 The company foresees a situation where it may have to pay additional taxes in the future; hence they set aside some funds for this purpose.
 Why do you think the company would put itself in a situation where it has to pay more taxes for the current year at some point in the future?

-Well this happens because of the difference in the way depreciation is treated as per Company’s act and Income tax.
+This happens because of the difference in the way depreciation is treated as per the Company’s act and Income tax.
 We will not get into this aspect as we will digress from our objective of becoming users of financial statements.
 But do remember, deferred tax liability arises due to the treatment of depreciation.

 The last line item within the non-current liability is the ‘Long term provisions’.
 Long term provisions are usually money set aside for employee benefits such as gratuity; leave encashment, provident funds etc.